 - We can generate noise by a weighted sum of sine waves at different frequencies.

-- The various colors of noise have weights (amplitudes) that follow a function fc.
+- The various colors of noise have weights (power spectra which is the square of the amplitude) that follow a function f^c.

 - By changing the exponent you can get different colors of noise from the same set of random numbers.